Tromp-Taylor rules, named for their creators John Tromp and Bill Taylor are also known as the logical rules of go.

 - conclusiveness and therefore unambiguity

-while at the same time trying to keep the 'spirit' of the game by satisfying the following boundary condition
+while at the same time trying to retain the ‘spirit’ of the game by satisfying the following boundary condition

 - keeping things close to how Go is played by humans.

-Bill Taylor: "These are essentially the New Zealand rules, re-worded to be as simple and elegant as possible.
-The NZ rules are in turn the simplest version of Chinese-style rules around." (quoted from http://tromp.github.io/go.html)
+- “These are essentially the New Zealand rules, re-worded to be as simple and elegant as possible.
+The NZ rules are in turn the simplest version of Chinese-style rules around.”

-Significant differences of Taylor Tromp to New Zealand rules would include:
+Significant differences between Tromp-Taylor and New Zealand rules include:

 Robert Jasiek: The "trouble" might exist in your perception.
 It does not exist in my perception.
 I do not mind if rules do have strategic consequences, even if they differ from such tradition that existed during some times in some parts of the world.